Volodymyr-Korolevych/try-it-nuxt-content/demo/content/articles/read-me.md

 * **alt** (string) -  alternative text, which is shown when cursor is above the image
 ----------------
 ### Caution
-* It is forbidden  to use self-closing tags in nuxt/content/markdown: <span style="text-decoration: line-through">\<try-it-button id="1" /></span>
+> It is forbidden  to use self-closing tags in nuxt/content/markdown: <span style="text-decoration: line-through">\<try-it-button id="1" /></span>

 ## Inspiration

-Component development was inspired by MDN live examples and uses console support taken from [MDN BoB](https://github.com/mdn/bob/tree/master/editor/js/editor-libs) and CodeMirror library.
+Module development was inspired by MDN live examples and uses console support taken from [MDN BoB](https://github.com/mdn/bob/tree/master/editor/js/editor-libs) and CodeMirror library.